Dan-Yeh/RPG_GAME/README.md

 Stored in a BaseClass Object.

 * Name: name of the character
-* Type: name of the current class
+* Type Name: name of the current class
+* Type ID: id of a current class
 * HP: current HP
 * Max HP: maximum HP, resting set HP to this value
 * Attack: attack stat for fighting